These Bottles of Wine Started With a Few Beers

 2013 Barrel aging Zinfandel ✰+

-They charge no tasting fee and staff the bar on their own.
+They charge a tasting fee now and you’ll sometimes see them behind the bar.
 It’s well worth stopping here and tasting their bottles of wine.
 The true test of a purchased bottle of wine is how tastey it is at home, away from the winery.
 We enjoyed one of their bottles with dinner the other night and it was as good as we remembered.
 The Brothers Glunz have a long way to go, but with their beer distribution background we’ll bet they find success.

 Bill Hodge & Erin O’Neill-Hodge enjoy a good bottle of wine, visiting and enjoying California wineries from Lake County to Orange County, from the Paso Robles Gold Coast to Gold Country and from Lodi to Temecula.